Skip to main content

 There are two approaches to onboard a feature branch:

-1. Create a Feature Branch via KubeRocketCI: KubeRocketCI creates a new branch in Bitbucket.
+1. Create a Feature Branch via KubeRocketCI: KubeRocketCI creates a new branch in GitHub.

-2. Onboard an Existing Branch in KubeRocketCI: Manually create the branch in Bitbucket using the correct naming convention and then onboard it into KubeRocketCI.
+2. Onboard an Existing Branch in KubeRocketCI: Manually create the branch in GitHub using the correct naming convention and then onboard it into KubeRocketCI.

 In this use case, we will follow the first approach to add a branch.